Oğuz Sabankay: Istanbul Büyükşehir Belediyespor

 After leaving Eskişehirspor.
 Oğuz signed a one and a half seasons long contract with Istanbul Büyükşehir Belediyespor in January 2009.
 At Istanbul Büyükşehir Belediyespor he teams up with his former manager at the Galatasaray youth team and the U-17 Turkish NT, Abdullah Avcı.

 Kartalspor

 Oğuz joined Kartalspor on loan with fellow Galatasaray youth products Semih Kaya and Erhan Şentürk to work under Galatasaray legend Ergün Penbe for the 2010–2011 season.

 International career

-He has represented the Turkish national team on several levels including 4 appearances for the U-21's.
+He has represented the Turkey national team on several levels including 4 appearances for the U-21's.
 He has played 60 times for what is referred to as the A youth and 6 times for the B youth scoring on 3 occasions in total on both levels.
 His first ever national team goal was in a game against the Northern Ireland U-17's in a European championship qualifier match.
 The goal came in the 74th minute with the Turkish U-17's going on to win the game 5–2 in Northern Ireland.